Faenre/gomango/readme.md

 ## Usage

 - Send traffic (GET, POST, ...) to the server, using the port specified in the config file
-- The message headers are copied, and the content is dumped as a raw string into the db
+- The message headers are copied, and the content is dumped as a raw string into a mongodb field